 - 1. Beware of anyone who asks you to pay a fee in exchange for a counseling service or modification of a delinquent loan. - 2.
 Scam artists often target homeowners who are struggling to meet their mortgage commitment or anxious to sell their homes.
 Recognize and avoid common scams. - 3.
 Beware of people who pressure you to sign papers immediately, or who try to convince you that they can "save" your home if you sign or transfer over the deed to your house. - 4.
 Do not sign over the deed to your property to any organization or individual unless you are working directly with your mortgage company to forgive your debt. - 5.
-Never make a mortgage payment to anyone other than your mortgage company without their approval.

-If You Suspect a Scam Call the Attorney General:1-844-255-9210 or submit a complaint online: www.nmag.gov
+Never make a mortgage payment to anyone other than your mortgage company without their approval. - If You Suspect a Scam Call the State Attorney General's Hotline at: 833-681-1895, File a consumer complaint with the Office of the Attorney General by downloading and completing the form below.
+Then, save the completed form as a PDF and email it to ConsumerProtection@oag.ok.gov with "Complaint" in the subject line.
+You may also attach any relevant documentation to your email.